bystrogenomics/bystro/perl/README.md

     It is possible to represent all multiallelic site using a single reference base, a single position, and a list of alleles

-Bystro also has the ability to output a genotype dosage matrix in the [Arrow Feather V2/IPC format](https://arrow.apache.org/docs/python/feather.html) which is a matrix of the number of alternate alleles for each sample at each variant.
+The Bystro Genotype Dosage Matrix, is a columnar dataset, generated for every collection of VCFs submitted.
+Its first column is the `locus`, which is `chr:pos:ref:alt`.
+Every column after that is labeled by the sample name, and contains a -1 for missing genotypes, 0 for reference, 1 for a single alternate allele, 2 for 2 alternate alleles (homozygous in a diploid organism), and so on.
+It can be used for many things, such as to calculate polygenic risk scores.

 ### Comparing the VCF and Bystro Variant Representations

-To run these example, you will need to have the Bystro VCF preprocessor installed.
+Below we'll demonstrate the Bystro Annotation and Dosage Matrix outputs, using some examples.
+You may run these examples, if you have Bystro installed, or at least the Bystro VCF Preprocessor.
+The Bystro VCF Preprocessor, which is a tool that takes a VCF file and outputs a Bystro-annotator compatible TSV file, which is then used by the Perl Bystro Annotator to add annotations to the VCF file from the Bystro Annotation Database.
 You can install it by running `go install github.com/bystrogenomics/bystro-vcf@2.2.3`.

 Please note that we are not showing the full Bystro Annotator outputs, which are far too extensive to easily display here.
-Instead, we are showing a subset of the fields outputted by the Bystro VCF preprocessor, which is a tool that takes a VCF file and outputs a Bystro-annotator compatible TSV file, which is then used by the Perl Bystro Annotator to add annotations to the VCF file from the Bystro Annotation Database.

 ```
 cat ~/bystro/perl/example_vcf.tsv | bystro-vcf --keepId --emptyField "NA" --keepPos